fanqiNO1/mllm-defake/readme.md

 The core of the package is the `MLLMClassifier` class in `mllm_defake/classifiers/mllm_classifier.py`.
 It provides:

 - Prompt-based classification using various MLLMs
-- Support for different model backends (GPT-4-Vision, self-hosted Llama, etc.)
+- Support for different model backends (GPT-4p-Vision, self-hosted Llama herd of models, etc.)
 - Evaluation metrics and result documentation
 - Decorator pattern for result post-processing